cloudwego/cloudwego.github.io/content/en/docs/kitex/Best Practice/error_handle.md

 weight: 3
 date: 2024-02-18
 keywords: ["RPC exception ", "Business exception", "Best Practice"]
-description: In addition to RPC exceptions provided by the framework by default, Kitex also provides business exceptions for users to set.
-This doc focuses on best practices for RPC exceptions and business exceptions.
+description: "In addition to RPC exceptions provided by the framework by default, Kitex also provides business exceptions for users to set.
+This doc focuses on best practices for RPC exceptions and business exceptions."
 ---

 ## Concept Explanation